NewAmsterdamLabs/ZOZolaZoomTransition/README.md

  2. To draw views that are clipped by the edge of the screen when the transition begins and therefore appear cut off during the animation.

 This is best illustrated with an example.
-The row of cells below is cropped by the bottom of the screen when the user taps the left most cell.
+The row of cells below is clipped by the bottom of the screen when the user taps the left most cell.
 Here are two screenshots mid-transition:

 **Without supplementary views:**